 - Representation in the NSW Civil and Administrative Tribunal (NCAT).

 - Provides community education to tenants, community organisations and service providers on tenancy issues.

 Please note: we require the full name of your landlord before we can provide tenancy advice.

 How do I get tenancy advice?

-BMTAAS provides tenancy advice by phone on set days and time.
+BMTAAS operates an advice line on set days and times.

 Call – (02) 4704 0201

-Messages can be left outside these times and will be attended to by the next available advocate.
+Staff are available from Monday to Thursdays and messages left outside the above times will be attended to by the next available advocate.